RayHightower/RayHightower.com/_posts/2018-06-11-macbooks-lasers-art-science.markdown

 <img src="/images/MacBook_laser_engraving.gif" width="640" align="center" alt="MacBook laser engraving" title="MacBook laser engraving" />

 Nerdy tattoos.
 That's how one person described the laser-engraved symbols on my MacBook.
+Stickers are fine, but sometimes you want to try something new.
+Besides, lasers are cool!

-If you would like to laser-engrave your laptop, here's a procedure that worked for me.
-There's also a brief description for each of my engraved symbols at the end of this post.
+If you would like to laser-engrave your laptop, here's a procedure that works.
+There's also a brief description for each of the symbols engraved on this particul MacBook.

 <!--more-->